What does it take to run a Techqueria Chapter? 🔗︎

 - get the help of a volunteer to take photos, upload photos to a Google Photo album and share with national org

-- host an organizer meeting every month via Google Hangouts Meet and take meeting notes in Notion
+- host an organizer meeting every month via Google Hangouts Meet and take meeting notes in Google Docs

 - use Bevy to track RSVPs and attendance of local events

 - use Buffer to automatically schedule social media posts advertising the latest local event